WICG/navigation-api/README.md

 await appHistory.reload({ state, info });
 ```

 Note that both of these methods return promises.
-In the event that the navigations get converted into same-document navigations via `event.respondWith(promise)` in a `navigate` handler, these returned promises will settle in the same way that `promise` does.
+In the event that the navigations get converted into same-document navigations via `event.transitionWhile(promise)` in a `navigate` handler, these returned promises will settle in the same way that `promise` does.
 This gives your navigation call site an indication of the navigation's success or failure.
 (If they are non-intercepted fragment navigations, then the promises will fulfill immediately.
 And if they are non-intercepted cross-document navigations, then the returned promise, along with the entire JavaScript global environment, will disappear as the current document gets unloaded.)

 #### Example: using `info`